Vision: Dedicated to enhancing the quality of life for Nebraskans now, and in the future.

 NPPD uses a mix of generating facilities to meet the needs of its customers.
-This includes a nuclear plant (Cooper Nuclear Station), three steam plants (Canaday, Gerald Gentleman Station and Sheldon), a combined-cycle facility (Beatrice Power Station), wind generation facilities, nine hydro facilities, nine diesel plants and three peaking units.
+This includes a nuclear plant (Cooper Nuclear Station), three steam plants (Canaday, Gerald Gentleman Station and Sheldon), a combined-cycle facility (Beatrice Power Station), wind generation facilities, seven hydro facilities, nine diesel plants and three peaking units.
 NPPD also purchases electricity from the Western Area Power Administration, which is operated by the federal government.
 NPPD is also a member of the Southwest Power Pool, the Mid-Continent Area Power Pool and the Western System Power Pool.

 Nebraska Public Power District serves the total wholesale power requirements of 25 public power districts and rural cooperatives, 51 municipal customers and two partial requirements municipal customers in Nebraska.
 This means power is generated at NPPD’s generating facilities and is moved across miles of transmission lines to wholesale customers located throughout the state.
 These wholesale distributors then distribute the power to end-use customers.
 More than 70 percent of NPPD’s revenues are derived through wholesale power supply agreements.
 NPPD also serves approximately 89,000 customers at the retail level.